Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Sample Selection

 After fitting, we apply the following cuts.
-In the SNPY samples we use quality cuts from \citet{jones22}, rejecting fits with shape factors outside the interval $0.6 < s_{BV} < 1.3$ (their ``loose'' cut) or with uncertainty $\sigma_{s_{BV}} > 0.2$, and for SNPY\_EBV, rejecting fits with host-galaxy $E(B-V)_\mathrm{host} > 0.3$.
+In the SNPY samples we use quality cuts from \citet{jones22}, rejecting fits with shape factors outside the interval $0.6 < s_{BV} < 1.3$ (their ``loose'' cut) or with uncertainty $\sigma_{s_{BV}} > 0.2$, and for SNPY\_EBV, rejecting fits with host-galaxy $E(B-V)_\text{host} > 0.3$.
 In the SNPY\_Max sample, the rest-frame bandpasses used for calculating distances depend on both the observed bandpasses and the redshift.
 Since we infer distances using the $J$ band and the $V - r$ colour, we cut SNe from SNPY\_Max whenever the max\_model does not provide inferences for the maximum apparent magnitudes in those bandpasses.
 While it is possible to force \texttt{SNooPy} to map to these bandpasses, the cross-band K-corrections required become much more sensitive to differences between the assumed and actual SED.
 This acts as a cut based on redshift.
 In the SALT sample we reject fits where $|x_1| > 3$, $\sigma_{x_1} > 1.5$, $|c| > 0.3$, or $\sigma_c > 0.2$ \citep{scolnic18, foley21, scolnic22}.
 We use the temporal coverage cut from \citet{rubin23}, which is based on the calculated time of maximum light ($t_0$), the phase of the initial observation ($t_i$), and the phase of the final observation ($t_f$).
 Given that $t_0$ can vary between the three samples, we apply this cut to each sample independently.
 Adequately observed \sneia{} meet at least one of two sets of criteria.
 The first set requires $t_i$ no more than 2 days after $t_0$, $t_f$ at least 8 days after $t_0$, and $t_f - t_i$ must span at least 10 days.
 The second set allows for a later $t_i$, up to 6 days after $t_0$, as long as $t_f - t_i$ spans at least 15 days.
-Lastly, we remove fits with reduced $\chi^2$ values above 6.66, which comes from the comparison to the DEHVILS sample in Section \ref{sec:compare_w_dehvils}.
-This leaves our three samples with 347/440 objects in SNPY\_EBV, 304/440 in SNPY\_Max, and 366/441 in SALT.
+Lastly, we remove fits with reduced $\chi^2$ values above 4.14, 4.51, or 1.31 for fits in the SNPY\_EBV, SNPY\_Max, and SALT samples respectively.
+These cut values come from the comparison to the DEHVILS sample in Section \ref{sec:compare_w_dehvils}.
+This leaves our three samples with 363/502 objects in SNPY\_EBV, 330/502 in SNPY\_Max, and 368/503 in SALT.